Last Updated on August 25, 2023 by Soumya

 But Mexico City is one special place in North America that has a legit castle that once housed European and Mexican sovereigns – the Chapultepec Castle.

 Built in the early 18th century, the Chapultepec Castle once housed the Viceroy of New Spain as well as Emperor Maximiliano.
-It was abandoned during the Mexican War of Independence and then used as a military base during the war with America in 1847.
-It was here that six young men (Niños Héroes) died defending the castle during the American War.

-The museum is open from 9am – 5pm, Tuesday – Saturday.
-They are closed on Monday and Sunday.
-Admission is 85 MXN.
-Check here for updated admission costs and hours.
+The museum is open from 9:00 am – 5:00 pm, Tuesday – Saturday.
+They are closed on Mondays.

 Best Chapultepec park tours